 In China, this combination of shrimp, scallops, and crab is a special-occasion dumpling filling.
 The clean flavor and slippery texture of the shellfish are unobscured by any filler.
+Serve steamed dumplings directly from the bamboo steamers, since their delicate wrappers can break in transfer.
+This recipe is adapted from The Dumpling Galaxy Cookbook.

 For the dough